This village is in

 in conflict with himself and knows that this is going to be dangerous for him.

-On the other hand, his noble patient is depending on him and
+On the other hand, his Lord, the noble patient, is depending on him and

-will not just fire him.
-The doctor visits Tell.
+just fire him.
+Finally the physician visits Tell.
 The

 lord is convinced the doctor is visiting William Tell and he let them being